 Prudence danced out of the way.
 She breathed a grateful prayer of thanks that her mother had forced her to take all those ballet lessons as a girl.
 En-pointe and en-garde, she made another foray with the sword, scoring a slash across the monster’s broad forehead.
 If the monster survived, it would require a new set of stitches.
 A complementary set to the ones it had already acquired.

 She spun, the sword hissing through the air once more.
 Prudence put all her weight behind the blow.
 It should have cleaved the monster’s head from its shoulders, sending it to join Jeremy’s on the floor.
 Instead, the sword met unrelenting resistance, nearly jarring Prudence off her feet.
 Damn!
 She’d forgotten about the neck-bolts.
 Forged of a titanium-admantium alloy, they were super conductive.
 And super hard.
 The sword had a serious nick in the blade.
 Which didn’t help her mood in the least; that piece had been in her family for over a thousand years.

 The monster was coming towards her now, its tread slow but inexorable.
 Prudence raised the sword again.
 Maybe she could cut off its legs.
 She swung the damaged blade with all her strength—and missed completely!
 The monster was tumbling to the floor in a tangle of legs and unattached arms.
 It had stepped on Jeremy’s head and lost its footing.

 As it lay on the floor, hampered from rising by the decided lack of arms, she cleaved its head from its shoulders (avoiding the pesky neckbolts this time).

-And smiled grimly.
+Prudence smiled grimly.
 “Thanks, Jer,” she murmured.
 Jeremy had saved her life one last time.
-He’ definitely get a nice grave.
+He’d definitely get a nice grave.